monzee/vanilla/README.md

 It's basically a more abstract `AsyncTask`.
 I use its base interface in my presenters/use cases and pass synchronous runners in my tests.
-It is possible to do some interesting things, like joining parallel calls, memoizing blocks, and even jumping to labelled blocks.
+It is possible to do some interesting things, like joining parallel calls, memoization, looping and even jumping to labelled blocks.

 ## Installation